ptsteadman/notebook/log.md

 - attempt wordpress fix

 `Got added to a facebook group of animal lovers cheerfully planning depressing-seeming suicides in order to speed the voluntary extinction of humanity

+there are  more creative people in my life than opportunities for them to share their output without being spammy

+working hard on something you care about and then posting a link to it or making a zine to be read in solitary is anticlimactic and not as fun as it could be